RedLightningStudios/Discharged/README.md

 ### Warnings
 - Saved game data will reset upon reinstalling or updating the game.
 To avoid this please make a backup with checkpoint and reload it once you've installed the game again.
-- Old 3ds systems currently have a crashing bug.
-I'm investigating the issue but I have not figured it out yet.
 - Game will freeze temporarily when loading, it will unfreeze after 15-30 seconds, unsure why this happens.

 ### Links